 Titanium is absolutely immune to environmental conditions, regardless of the presence of acidic pollutants even in the harshest salt-water marine environment.
 Where all other metals fail, titanium endures.
 Architectural titanium’s unsurpassed corrosion resistance results from its stable, highly adherent, protective surface oxide film.
 Because the metal is highly reactive and has a strong affinity for oxygen, the beneficial oxide film forms spontaneously when exposed to moisture or air.
 In fact, a damaged oxide film can generally restore itself instantaneously.

-Titanium’s coefficient of thermal expansion is half that of stainless steel and copper and one-third of aluminum and zinc.
-This effectively eliminates surface distortion and stress-related abnormalities normally related to expansion and contraction.
-Which in turn affords more latitude in concept and design.
-Larger, flatter panel systems, tighter seams, and cleaner lines.
-In addition to having excellent mechanical strength (comparable to steel), titanium is durable and shock resistant.
-Its modulus of elasticity (a measure of strain rate) is half that of stainless steel.
+Applications requiring “Architectural Flatness” in roof and wall systems benefit greatly from its low expansion rate.
+Titanium’s coefficient of thermal expansion is half that of stainless steel and copper, one third of aluminum and, only 25% of zinc.
+This effectively eliminates surface distortion and stress related abnormalities normally related to expansion and contraction.
+Which in turn affords more latitude in concept and design, resulting in larger, flatter panel systems, tight seams, and clean lines.
+In addition to having excellent mechanical strength (comparable to H.S Steel), titanium is durable and shock resistant.
+It’s modulus of elasticity (a measure of strain rate) is half that of stainless steel.
 This means titanium is more flexible and consequently; thermal stress on titanium is very low.

 Natural Surface Finish